waveline-software/codebase/ArduSeriLog/README.md

 # ArduSeriLog
 Arduino logger library.
-Part of the Waveline codebase.
+Part of the WaveLine codebase.

 ---